amethyst/amethyst/book/src/concepts/state.md

 We first declare the `State`'s struct `GameplayState`.

-In this case, we give it some data: player_count as byte.
+In this case, we give it some data: `player_count`, a byte.

 Then, we implement the `SimpleState` trait for our `GameplayState`.
 `SimpleState` is a shorthand for `State<GameData<'a, 'b>, ()>` where `GameData` is the internal shared data between states.